Information for Prospective International Students

 Educational and Living Expenses

 In order to be approved to study at UCSF, you will need to provide evidence of your ability to pay the cost of education plus living expenses for the duration of your program, or that you have a sponsor (who will guarantee support throughout your studies).
 For MS students, the typical program duration is two years, and for doctoral (PhD) students, the typical duration is four years.
+Tuition and fees are listed, by program, on the School of Nursing chart of the UCSF Office of the Registrar’s website.

 Employment opportunities (either on- or off-campus) are very limited, except as a teaching or research assistant.
 Unless you have received a definite offer for such an assistantship before your arrival, you should not plan to earn any part of your expenses while attending the University.
 Students who hope to obtain employment or financial assistance after enrolling at the University may be unable to complete their studies.
 Immigration restrictions make summer and part-time off-campus work extremely difficult to secure.
 Students on F-1 visas are not eligible to apply for off-campus employment during their first nine months in the United States.